 Collateral Damage: The Legacy of the Secret War in Laos

 As part of its Cold War counterinsurgency operations in Southeast Asia, the U.S. government conducted a “Secret War” in Laos from 1964-1973.
 This war constituted one of the most intensive bombing campaigns in human history.
 As a result, Laos is now severely contaminated with UXO (Unexploded Ordnance) and remains one of the poorest countries in the world.
-In this paper we document the negative long-term impact of conflict on economic development, using highly dis-aggregated and newly available data on bombing campaigns, satellite imagery and development outcomes.
+In this paper we document the negative long-term impact of conflict on economic development, using highly disaggregated and newly available data on bombing campaigns, satellite imagery and development outcomes.
 We find a negative, significant and economically meaningful impact of bombings on nighttime lights, expenditures and poverty rates.
-Almost 50 years after the conflict ended, bombed regions are poorer today and are growing at slower rates than unbombed areas.
+Almost 50 years after the conflict officially ended, bombed regions are poorer today and are growing at slower rates than unbombed areas.
 A one standard deviation increase in the total pounds of bombs dropped is associated with a 9.3% fall in GDP per capita.
-To deal with the potential endogeneity of bombing, we use as instruments the distance to the Vietnamese Ho Chi Minh trail as well as US military airbases outside Laos.
-Using census data at the village and individual levels, we show the deleterious impact of bombing campaigns in terms of health, education, structural transformation and rural-urban migration.
+To deal with the potential endogeneity of bombing, we use as instruments the distance to the Vietnamese Ho Chi Minh Trail as well as US military airbases outside Laos.
+Using census data at the village and individual levels, we show the deleterious impact of UXOs in terms of health, as well as education, structural transformation and rural-urban migration.

 JEL Classification: D74, N10, N15, O10, O53